LuanEdCosta/create-project-files-cli/README.md

 ## :computer: Using in Code

-You to use the library in code if your using the version **1.1.0** or greater.
+You can use the library in code if your using the version **1.1.0** or greater.
 You can **install as dev dependency**, create a javascript file, and do something like the example below:

 ```js
 const { CreateCommand } = require('create-project-files-cli')